lindluni/actions-runner-manager/README.md

 Actions Runner Manager is a GitHub Application that can be used by users who are not organization owners to manage GitHub Actions Organization Runner Groups.
-Actions Runner Manager implements pseudo-RBAC policies built on top of GitHub Teams and exposes a set of authenticated API's to grant access to the GitHub Organization Self-Hosted Runner REST API's.
+Actions Runner Manager implements pseudo-RBAC policies built on top of GitHub Teams and exposes a set of authenticated API's to grant access to the GitHub Organization Self-Hosted Runner REST API's which are generally only available to organization owners.

 ### Authorization